 This would’ve been completely understandable had this been an off-beat travel destination.
-But for a popular tourist city, in a world where people are increasingly moving towards healthier and eco-friendly food choices, this definitely came as a surprise to me.
+But for a popular tourist city, in a world where people are increasingly moving towards healthier and eco-friendly food choices, this definitely came as a surprise.

 What did I finally settle for?
-A tomato-mozzarella panini from the exclusively Parisian café called…..Starbucks!
+A tomato-mozzarella panini from the exclusive Parisian café called…..Starbucks!

-Even though we visited before the onset of tourist season, the place was stuffed; but this came as no surprise.
-It did, however, make Paris even less tolerable than it already was.
+Even though we visited before the onset of tourist season, the place was stuffed.
+Coming from India, I’m no stranger to crowds.
+It, however, made my already disappointing trip to Paris even less tolerable.

 The metros were packed, noisy, and dirty.
-To avoid paying for tickets, some commuters pushed into the gates along with us (hello, lack-of-personal space), while others literally or jumped over the gates.
+To avoid paying for tickets, some commuters pushed into the gates along with us (can I have some personal space, please?), while others literally jumped over the gates.
 How often have you heard about this not-so-suave side of Paris?

 Lines at tourist attractions were extremely long, scammers and muggers lurking all around.
 We made the right decision to admire the Notre Dame and Louvre from outside, and didn’t even consider going up the Eiffel Tower – no, thank you!